snehakhobragade90/renovate-integrations/README.md

 };
 ```

-Renovate will send an onboarding PR to your repo to configure it.
-You should also configure your repository to automatically manage the `CHANGELOG.md` and `VERSION` files based on the commitm message.
-To do that, make sure your repository has the following in its Jenkinsfile:
+Renovate will send an onboarding PR there.
+You should also check your repos `Jenkinsfile` to be sure you have Indy set to automatically manage the `CHANGELOG.md` and `VERSION` files:

 ```groovy
 indy {